Scientific Name

 Description

-Haworthia cymbiformis is a small, stemless succulent with rosettes of pale green leaves with dark longitudinal stripes and transparent tips.
-It offsets profusely to form attractive clusters.
-The rosettes grow up to 3 inches (8 cm) tall and 4 inches (10 cm) in diameter.
-Leaves are fleshy, boat-shaped, up to 2 inches (5 cm) long, and up to 0.8 inches (2 cm) wide.
-Flowers are tubular, white to very pale pink with brownish-green veins and appear from mid-spring to early summer on slender, up to 8 inches (20 cm) tall inflorescences.
+Haworthia cymbiformis is a small succulent that forms stemless rosettes of thick, fleshy, pale green leaves with dark longitudinal stripes and transparent tips.
+It offsets profusely and forms attractive clusters with age.
+The rosettes can reach up to 3 inches (8 cm) in height and 4 inches (10 cm) in diameter.
+The leaves are boat-shaped and can grow up to 2 inches (5 cm) long and 0.8 inches (2 cm) wide.

 How to Grow and Care for Haworthia cymbiformis